7 Realistic Customer Service Trends for 2016

 Integrative software solutions meeting the requirements for this approach needed time to be perfected.
 By now, the are growing in numbers and they’re getting bigger.
 Providers like Segment join communication channels and unify their data in one system.
 The resulting synergies will set new standards of user experience for years to come.

 The meaning of user data also applies to the omnichannel approach.
-It mainly takes place in the collaborative use across different departments, as Mazin Gilbert from AT&T; told Forbes:
+It mainly takes place in the collaborative use across different departments, as Mazin Gilbert from AT&T told

 “Think of it like a jigsaw puzzle.
 We’re putting all the data together, anonymize them to strip out personal information, and developing an omni-channel view to experience the journey of our customers.”